cran-task-views/Omics/Omics.md

     [ConsensusPathDB](http://www.consensuspathdb.org/YCPDB).
     `r pkg("statVisual")` implements visualizations for translational medicine and biomarker discovery.
-Similarly, `r pkg("volcano3D")` provides 3D volcano and polar plots that is well suited to visualize biomarker differential analysis results for 3-class problems.
+Similarly, `r pkg("volcano3D")` provides 3D volcano and polar plots that is suited to visualize biomarker differential analysis results for 3-class problems.
--   *Multiple omics*:  `r pkg("OmicNavigator")` is dedicated to the visualization of omic data. `r pkg("wilson")` is a web-based tool dedicated to the visualization of multi-omics data in an interactive way.
+-   *Multiple omics*:  `r pkg("OmicNavigator")` is dedicated to the visualization of omics data. `r pkg("wilson")` is a web-based tool dedicated to the visualization of multi-omics data in an interactive way.
 -   *Misc*: `r pkg("BioInsight")` filters and plots the abundance of different RNA biotypes present in a count matrix.